21Suramo/alx-system_engineering-devops/README.md

-# ALX System Engineering DevOps
+# alx-system_engineering-devops

-This repository contains scripts for various tasks related to system engineering and DevOps.
-Each script is exactly two lines long and performs a specific function as described below.
+This repository contains various shell scripts for system engineering and devops tasks.